airpair/authoring-guide/post.md

 Synopsis
 > So you're interested in blogging? `{<3}` **Thank you** for considering AirPair a home to share your creativity and knowledge.
-The top 20% of posts at airpair.com/posts <sup>[AirPair Posts ](https://www.airpair.com/posts) Section (at airpair.com/posts)</sup> get viewed on average more than 150,000 times within 12 months!
-AirPair's posts section is intended for exceptional software content.
+The top 20% of posts on airpair.com <sup>[AirPair Posts](https://www.airpair.com/posts) Section (at airpair.com/posts)</sup>
+get viewed on average more than 150,000 times within 12 months!
 Publishing top content rarely comes with instant gratification.
-40% of posts submitted to AirPair never get published because they don't make it past the community review process.
+40% of posts submitted to the `community review` process do not make it through to published.
 This guide includes background, guidelines and tips to best leverage community help to improve your post's ratings and ultimately attract more readers.
-All levels of developers writing beginner through advanced topics are welcome. **Read this guide in full BEFORE submitting a post to the community.**
+Developers of all levels of writing beginner through advanced topics are welcome. **Read this guide in full BEFORE submitting your post to the community.**

 ## 1. Community values